paoloose/chrome-extension-template/README.md

 # My setup for Chrome extensions

-My setup for writing chrome extensions (manifest v3) with TypeScript and Bun
+A simple and modern setup for writing chrome extensions (manifest v3) with TypeScript and Bun

-I didn't had the need to support manifest v2 extensions yet

 ## How to use

 This extension is designed with two parts:

-- The injector (injection.js), which is registered as a content scripts, and loaded in a selected group of pages (or any)
+- The injector (`injection.js`), which is registered as a content script, and loaded in a selected group of pages (or any)

-- The actual code, which is located in `src/main.ts`
+- The actual codebase, whose entrypoint is located in `src/main.ts`

-Because the code is written in TypeScript, a compile and bundle state must be done before testing/publishing your code.
+Because the code is written in TypeScript, a compile and bundle state must be done before testing/publishing your code

 ```console
 bun run build.ts